turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ["St. Louis", "Phoenix", "Denver", "SLC"]
 ```

-*Can you write the code so that the `known_destinations` method returns just the keys from that dictionary?*
+*Can you write the code so that the `knownDestinations` function returns just the keys from that dictionary?*

-Run your code in the simulator and you should see output like this:
+Run your code in `main.swift` and you should see output like this:

 ```
 Action: b